kminoda/legged_robots/three_link_biped_assign4_start/three_link_biped_assign4_start/README.md

 Agent can be trained from scratch by the following command.
 Note that this may take a long time to converge.
 > \>\> train_rl

+For the further description about the file structure for reinforcement learning, please take a look at the report.